-The version of the Farm Bill passed by the Senate and currently awaiting action by a Congressional conference committee contains a Livestock Title that would strengthen the provisions of AFPA.
-The Livestock Title would broaden the definition of "association of producers" to include an organization of agricultural producers dedicated to promoting the common interest and general welfare of producers of agricultural products.
-Thus, the association would not have to be directly engaged in negotiations on behalf of its members in order for members to be protected under AFPA if this change were adopted.
+The version of the Farm Bill passed by the Senate and currently awaiting action by a Congressional conference committee contains a Livestock Title that would strengthen the provisions of AFPA.4 The Livestock Title would broaden the definition of "association of producers" to include an organization of agricultural producers dedicated to promoting the common interest and general welfare of producers of agricultural products.
+Thus, the

-3 7 U.S.C.
-88 2301-2306.
+3 7 U.S.C. §§ 2301-2306.